 Work shall be scheduled for proper execution to completion of this contract.

 Hours of work.
 The contractor may have to perform this work after hours and / or during the weekends if necessary at the discretion of the COR.
-Installs cores/key as directed after normal business hours (Monday- Friday 4:30PM- 12:30AM.
+Installs cores/key as directed after normal business hours (Monday- Friday 4:30PM- 12:30AM).
 Areas with restricted access shall also be scheduled after normal working hours or weekend.
 Coordination with impacted services is required.
 Contractor will provide a project manager to coordinate installation and training and serve as a single point of contact for notice to proceed, scheduling and notice of acceptance.

 No work shall be scheduled during Federal Holidays.